williamschmitt21/mghcam_data_challenge/README.md

 ## Submission

 To submit your work, please upload the relevant files including code, a README file that allows us to navigate your work, and the final deliverables to this [DropBox folder](https://www.dropbox.com/request/NNPDIjcjG4AeSy2QqdMO).
+If you would prefer to submit a git repo, please feel free to upload a file (e.g. `.docx` or `.pdf`) with the link to your GitHub repo.
+Please ensure your visiblity settings allow us to see and clone the repo.